JoseLLamasT/Weather/README.md

 - testing.
 - store locations that are interested to the user.
 - filter the data by time.
+- clicking a card and get more information at that exact time.

 Additionally, it should be better to show the data in shorter periods because in three hours it can have significant changes.